nvm-sh/nvm/README.md

 <sub>*NB.
 The installer can use `git`, `curl`, or `wget` to download `nvm`, whatever is available.*</sub>

-**Note:** On OS X, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
-Simply create one with `touch ~/.bash_profile` and run the install script again.
+**Note:** On OS X, if you get `nvm: command not found` after running the install script, one of the following might be the reason:-
+ - your system may not have a [`.bash_profile file`] where the command is set up.
+Simply create one with `touch ~/.bash_profile` and run the install script again
+ - you might need to restart your terminal instance.
+Try opening a new tab/window in your terminal and retry.

 If the above doesn't fix the problem, open your `.bash_profile` and add the following line of code: